-We are delighted to announce that Patricia C. D’Agostino has become a partner of our firm as of the first of the year.
+We are delighted to announce that Patricia C. D’Agostino has become a partner of our firm as of January 1, 2018.

 “Tricia epitomizes both the vast breadth of knowledge that Margolis & Bloom pride ourselves in and the compassionate connection that we strive for with our clients,” said Harry S. Margolis, the firm’s founding partner.
 “For 10 years, our clients have benefited from Tricia’s down-to-earth approach to the practice of law.
 Her joining our partnership will further strengthen the firm.”